Michelle Davidson (swimmer): Swimming

 While known primarily for her long distance swims, she has been named to the U.S. Masters Swimming's list of All Americans on three occasions, having posted the fastest time in an event/age group in at least one of the organization's three official courses.
 Since 2003, Davidson has competed in 144 U.S. Masters Swimming short course events, winning 73 of these competitions (51%).

 Other sports

 In addition to swimming, Davidson is world class paddle boarder who in 2004, was a member of a relay team that paddled from Cuba to Florida; has run five marathons in five states; competed in an Ironman competition; and has won the U.S. Lifeguard Association's "Run-Swim-Run" and Iron Woman competition.

 Davidson was an Ocean Grove lifeguard for 26 years and the lifeguard manager for the 15 years.

-March 28, 2016, Davidson and long time swim partner, Nancy Steadman Martin swam from Lani Island to Maui Island Hawaii the new record setting time: 5 hours 5 minutes.
+March 28, 2016, Davidson and long time swim partner, Nancy Steadman Martin swam from Lanai to Maui Island Hawaii the new record setting time: 5 hours 5 minutes.